EHfive/einat-ebpf/docs/guide/openwrt.md

 ## OpenWrt

-As said in [README](../../README.md), `einat` requires a kernel with BPF and BTF support enabled which is not the default.
+As said in [README](../../README.md), `einat` requires a kernel with BPF and BTF support enabled which is not the default in OpenWrt.
-And `einat` requires running kernel for target architecture has support for BPF-to-BPF calls, which is not the case for MIPS and other older architectures.
+And `einat` requires running kernel for target architecture has implemented support for BPF-to-BPF calls, which is not the case for MIPS and some other architectures with less maintenance in BPF codebase.

 So if the architecture of your router is not x86-64 or aarch64 or other actively maintained architecture in kernel, your router would mostly not be able to have `einat` working.
+Unless someone has implemented BPF features `einat` required for the architecture.

 The following is OpenWrt build configs required for `einat` to work.